graphile/migrate/README.md

   should only occur against the shadow DB, `false` indicates that the action should not occur against the shadow DB, unset runs against both databases

-Each action spec subtype can have its own properties
+Each action spec subtype can have its own properties.

 #### `sql` action spec